-We have applied to list our common stock on The Nasdag Global Market under the trading symbol "QTRX."
+Our common stock has been approved for listing on The Nasdag Global Market under the trading symbol "OTRX."

 Transfer agent and registrar

 The transfer agent and registrar for our common stock will be Computershare Trust Company, N.A.
 The transfer agent and registrar's address is 250 Royall Street, Canton, MA 02021.